-Rather than spending time on your computer, tablet, or smartphone, try winding down by reading a book or listening to a podcast or audiobook.
-If you’re somebody who has trouble justifying downtime, opt for podcasts or audiobooks that can help you in your career or day-to-day life.
+Ditch your phone, computer, TV screen or tablet.
+Instead, try winding down by reading a book.
+If you need to feel productive in your downtime, opt for podcasts or audiobooks to nurture personal and professional development .
 Of course, listening to music is another great way to lull yourself to sleep.

 9. Practice meditation

 Meditation has been shown to reduce stress, ease symptoms of anxiety and depression, promote emotional wellbeing, mitigate against age-related mental deterioration, and improve sleep.

-Mindfulness, in particular, a form of meditation achieved by “focusing one's awareness on the present moment, while calmly acknowledging and accepting one's feelings, thoughts, and bodily sensations, used as a therapeutic technique” (Oxford Languages), has been shown to carry significant mental health benefits.
+Mindfulness, a form of meditation achieved by focusing on the present moment and acknowledging passing thoughts, bodily sensations and feelings.
+This style of meditation has been shown to carry significant mental health benefits.

-Meditation is something you can practice all year round, but it may be particularly useful to you in the wintertime if you suffer from seasonal depression or generally poor mental health.
-There is a slew of free meditation apps out there to help you practice mindfulness, gratitude, and more.
+You can practice meditation year round, but it may be particularly useful to you in the wintertime if you suffer from seasonal depression or generally poor mental health.
+There are a slew of free meditation apps to help you practice mindfulness, gratitude, and more.

 10. Speak to a licensed counselor

 Speaking to a licensed counselor is the most effective and impactful solution for dealing with SAD, depression, and anxiety, or any other mental health problems you may be experiencing—during winter or any other time of the year.
 A licensed counselor can assess your symptoms, provide a diagnosis and, most importantly, devise a course of treatment for genuine relief.

-Online mental health platforms like Betterhelp and Talkspace are inexpensive ways to get started.
-Many offer matching services to help you get set up with the right therapist for your needs.
-While there are some important differences between online and in-person therapy, the former has been shown to be just as effective as the latter for a variety of mental health issues, including SAD, depression, and anxiety.
+Online mental health platforms like Betterhelp and Talkspace are affordable options to get access to expert emotional support.
+Many offer matching services to help you get counsel from the right therapist for your needs.
+While there are some differences between online and in-person therapy, the former has been shown to be just as effective as the latter for a variety of mental health issues, including SAD, depression, and anxiety.